kevin-hanselman/is_my_password_pwned/README.md

 Uses [the k-anonymity API](https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/) to keep your password from leaving your PC.

+Forked and re-writen using C# then compiled for windows, get it in C# folder, download exe at your own risk.

-Written in concise Bash for transparency and portability.
+Original one was written in concise Bash for transparency and portability.

 ```
 $ ./pwned_pass.sh